 The “Pearl of Africa’ as it is referred to by its people, is home to some of Africa’s major attractions.
 This country contains four of Africa’s seven great lakes, including Lake Victoria which is the second largest body of fresh water in the world.
 Lake Bunyonyi is one of these spectacular lakes with its mythical landscapes and hidden bays.
 The source of the Nile at Jinja allows you the opportunity to tame the mighty waters with some of the world’s best white water rafting.
 And to top it all, this breath-taking country has the largest population of primates anywhere in Africa.

-The Trans Africa begins in Nairobi and travels all the way to Cairo covering 7,500 km through 5 countries.
+The Nairobi to Cairo Overland Safari Tour begins in Nairobi and travels all the way to Cairo covering 7,500 km through 5 countries.
 This expedition presents one of the most challenging forms of overland travel filled with unique experiences that are shared with life-long friends.
 This is the trip for those of you wanting to really see Africa

 Local Payment US$ 1250Enquire Now